Using the Native SDK to Ingest Raw Frames

 BUFFER_SIZE = NUMBER_OF_FRAMES * (BIT_DEPTH / 8) * NUMBER_OF_CHANNELS // in bytes.

-Now that we have our Audio/Video Frame classes ready, we can start instantiating a source:
+Now that we have our Audio/Video frame classes ready, we can start instantiating an audio and video source:

 #include <chrono>